vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

     while True:
         latest_data = vega_store.get_market_by_id(market_id=market_id)

-        # Our get_positions query here will return an empty list if there
+        # The get_positions query here will return an empty list if there
         # has never been trading on the market, so handle that case.
         position = vega_store.get_position_by_market_id(market_id=market_id)
         position = position.open_volume if position is not None else 0